pkarsy/AutomaticSchoolBellTimer/README.md

 load('timetable') # for the timetable
 ```
+And save.

 Restart(MainMenu → Restart) the module and go with the browser to the same IP address(or school.local) as previously.
-You will see a "School Timer" button on top.
-This is the configuration page of the School Timer.
-For the active days the correct setting is almost certainly 1-5 or MON-FRI.
+You will see a "School Timer" button on top. **This is the configuration page of the School Timer.** For the active days the correct setting is almost certainly 1-5 or MON-FRI.
 For tests you can set it to * (means ALL days even weekend) but set it correctly before actual use.
-Before going to the next step be sure the timer is working as expected.
+Set an alarm for the next minutes and check that it is working.

 ### Step 6.
 Collecting the rest of the hardware.
-As you can see (schematic) you will need a few more things to complete the project.
+As you can see (schematic) you will need a few more parts to complete the project.
 - A few jumper cables (2.54 spacing).
 Use only unused cables, you have been warned.
 - Alternativelly a Devkit screw terminal breakout and simple copper wires.
 - A usb charger.
 No need to be powerful, but it helps to be of good quality, for example from an old phone.